danthorpe/pool-scoring/README.md

 Pool Scoring
 ============

-This is a very simple web app used to keep track of pool scores within an orgnaization.
+This is a very simple web app used to keep track of pool scores within an organization.

 Documentation
 -------------